2 Care, prevention and counselling

 1. How can congenital disorders be screened for during pregnancy?

 - Older women (35 years or older) are at an increased risk of having a fetus with congenital disorders, especially Down syndrome.
 All pregnant women should be asked their age when pregnancy is confirmed.
-If 35 years or older they should be counselled and offered genetic screening and prenatal diagnosis (amniocentesis) when indicated.
+In South Africa women of 37 years or older are offered counselling, genetic screening and prenatal diagnosis (amniocentesis) when indicated.

 - Ultrasound scanning late in the first trimester and then again between 18–23 weeks gestation can screen many congenital disorders.